 While these curvy frames are popular now, they haven’t always been en vogue.
 The “ideal” female body has seen a lot of change throughout time; much like fashion trends, body ideals change to reflect pop culture, making many women feel like they have to fit a certain mold to feel beautiful.

-Cassey Ho, the fitness guru behind Blogilates, recently took to Instagram to give us all a much needed wake-up call.
+Cassey Ho, the fitness expert behind Blogilates, recently took to Instagram to give us all a much-needed wake-up call.
 Using her own image and some PhotoShop magic, she edited her own body to show the most desirable body shapes throughout the last few hundred years.

 Inspired by Cassey, we decided to take a look at the “perfect” body type of some of society’s defining eras: